Finite groups with geodetic Cayley graphs: Further cases: dihedral, nilpotent, groups with large commutativity degree

 We now turn to the case of nilpotency class two.
-In the following we always assume that $\mathrm{Cay}(G, \Sigma)$ is non-complete geodetic Cayley graph of a nilpotent group $G$ of nilpotency class $2$.
-We will consider the following subsets of $\Sigma$:
+In the following we always assume that $G$ is nilpotent group of nilpotency class two and that $\mathrm{Cay}(G, \Sigma)$ is a counterexample to \Cref{conj:main}.
+Recall that, by \Cref{cor:evencenter}, this implies that $2 \nmid \abs{G}$ and, by \Cref{thm:nilpotent} (see also \Cref{rem:nilpotent}), that $3 \mid \abs{Z(G)}$.